Mikhus/domurl/README.md

 leaving a bug report here: https://github.com/Mikhus/jsurl/issues

 You can run basic tests for your browser here: http://smart-ip.net/jsurl/test.html or run test.html from this repository locally.
-If any tests has not been passed, please, open an bug report as described above.
+If any test has not been passed, please, open an bug report as described above.

 How To Use